Logistics 2050 – From Science Fiction to Reality

 From a business development perspective, boom of internet technologies and a strongly marked direction towards virtualization have resulted into the move to the online social media marketing strategies and eCommerce.

 Changes on the consumer level have been immense, making the lifecycle of new products every time shorter and pushing companies to come up with new innovative “smart” products.

 Such examples as: trying on digital clothing, or making up your own perfume online are just a few possibilities of the digital world today.
 Another aspect of it is social networking, which has become an integral part of everyday’s life and a common way to keep track of friends and to meet new people.
 Should it be for profession or personal purposes, different social networks will be helpful to find the correct people in the correct place.
 Facebook, Google+, Couchsurfing, InterNations, Pinterest, Duego, Orkut are just a couple of examples.

 Generally speaking digital trends have embraced all spheres of life and business, turning into the critical aspect to build excellence on.
-For this reason, new digital-based strategies and possible future scenarios are the discussion focus for many companies and Deutsche Post DHL is no exception.
+For this reason, new digital-based strategies and possible future scenarios are the discussion focus for many companies and Deutsche Post DHL Group is no exception.

 Chief Executive Officer DHL Parcel Germany

 Dr. Andrej Busch has been CEO of DHL Parcel Germany since January 2011.
 He is also a member of the Supervisory Board of Postbank Filialvertrieb AG.
 Prior to this time, he was a member of the Divisional Board PARCEL of Deutsche Post AG for four years, during which time he was responsible for marketing.Read more